samanthabotello/MEEN432Sp2024/Project1/README.md

 For part 2 option 1 the script will generate 30 individual graphs and all graphs are titled according to the conditions they represent.
+For options 2 and 3 the graphs are individual graphs, 10 total.

 ## Week 1 Feedback (5/5):
 Great job!
 Keep it up for week 2, you're on the right track!